Hybrid cosmological attractors: A fully developed example

 This does not mean that the theory of $\alpha$-attractors is not predictive.
 In order to modify the standard prediction $n_{s} = 1-2/N$ we needed to consider two-field models with very special properties, such as uplifting $V_{\rm up}$ and a premature end of the $\alpha$-attractor stage of inflation.
 Nevertheless, it is important to know that such models do exist, and can be easily constructed in the familiar framework of hybrid inflation.
 Other mechanisms which may lead to a premature end of inflation were reviewed for example in \cite{Renaux-Petel:2021yxh}.

 Finally, let us try to understand what is so special about the exceptional regime $\lambda \lesssim 10^{{-12}}$.
 The amplitude of spontaneous symmetry breaking in the Higgs potential ${1\over 4\lambda}(M^2-\lambda\sigma^2)^2$ for $\lambda \lesssim 10^{{-12}}$ is given by \be \sigma = M \lambda^{-1/2} \gtrsim 4 \ . \ee In this case, the Higgs potential ${1\over 4\lambda}(M^2-\lambda\sigma^2)^2$ becomes an inflationary potential, because the length of the slope from $\sigma = 0$ to $\sigma = M \lambda^{-1/2}$ is super-Planckian.
 This length is even greater in terms of the canonically normalized field $\chi$.
+It is well known that theories with super-Planckian symmetry breaking typically allow long stage of inflation, see e.g. \cite{Linde:1994hy,Vilenkin:1994pv,Linde:1994wt}.
 This means that inflation may not end at the critical point, but may continue during the process of spontaneous symmetry breaking in this model.

 A detailed theory of this second stage of inflation in the context of the hybrid inflation scenario is described in \cite{Garcia-Bellido:1996mdl}.
 The second stage of inflation may last long, or it can be short, the duration $\Delta N$ being controlled by $\lambda$.
 The amplitude of perturbations produced at the onset of the second stage of inflation can be very large, all the way up to $O(1)$, leading to copious formation of black holes, with masses depending exponentially on the number of e-foldings $\Delta N$ at the second stage of inflation.
 As proposed in \cite{Garcia-Bellido:1996mdl,Clesse:2015wea}, primordial black holes produced in such models may be sufficiently abundant to play the role of dark matter.